 Make the column that contains sequential values a nonclustered index, and then move the clustered index to another column.
 For example, for a primary key on an identity column, remove the clustered primary key, and then re-create it as a nonclustered primary key.
 This method is the easiest follow and directly achieves the objective.

 For example, assume that you have the following table that was defined by using a clustered primary key on an Identity column.

 USE testdb; CREATE TABLE Customers ( CustomerID BIGINT IDENTITY(1,1) NOT NULL PRIMARY KEY CLUSTERED, CustomerLastName VARCHAR (32) NOT NULL, CustomerFirstName VARCHAR(32) NOT NULL );

-To change this, you can remove the primary key index and redefine it.
+To change this design, you can remove the primary key index and redefine it.

 USE testdb; ALTER TABLE Customers DROP CONSTRAINT PK__Customer__A4AE64B98819CFF6; ALTER TABLE Customers ADD CONSTRAINT pk_Cust1 PRIMARY KEY NONCLUSTERED (CustomerID)